lucapette/website/content/writing/the-appeal-of-static-typing.md

 - I don't want to convince you that you should drop your favourite language and go for the ones I'll discuss in the article.
 This is really just me sharing my experience, hoping some people will find the perspective useful.
-- Writing about static vs dynamic typing is quite a challenge for me personally.
+- Writing about static vs dynamic typing is quite a challenge for me.
 I have always had problems expressing my opinion when I find something "too obvious".
   In this case, it's: statically typed languages lead to a better programming experience.
 Because it's obvious to me, it's hard to articulate.
 So here we are, I never say no to a writing challenge.

 While the premises should clarify I mean everything that follows as my personal opinion, I want to share the journey that got me here.
 The way I got to my